abhisharma404/vault/README.md

   -ack                  Perform TCP ACK Scan
   -xmas                 Perform XMAS Scan
   -os_scan              Perform OS Scan
-  -c, --crawl           Crawl and collect all the links -xss                  Scan for XSS vulnerabilities -this                 Only scan the given URL, do not crawl -ping_sweep           ICMP ECHO request
+  -xss                  Scan for XSS vulnerabilities -this                 Only scan the given URL, do not crawl -ping_sweep           ICMP ECHO request